Dick Tomey: San Jose State

-In 2005, he became head coach at San Jose State University.
+On December 29, 2004, San Jose State University hired Tomey as head football coach.
 Despite a 3–8 record in his inaugural season, the Spartans posted a 3–2 record at home, their first winning record since the 2000 season, although one of these wins came against a Division I-AA team.
 Also, the Spartans were the Division I-A leader in improved attendance.
 They were one of 11 teams to allow 100 fewer points from the previous year.
 Three of their losses were by only one touchdown and one of those came against the 2005 WAC co-champion, Nevada.
 Finally, the Spartans closed out their season with back-to-back wins for the first time since 1997.
 This two-game winning streak ended during the 2006 season opener, when they lost to Washington.

 In 2006, the Spartans finished their regular season 8–4, and participated in the inaugural New Mexico Bowl against New Mexico.
-San Jose State won the game 20–12 on December 23, 2006 and finished with a 9–4 overall record.
+San Jose State won the game 20–12 on December 23, 2006, and finished with a 9–4 overall record.

 In 2009, he was named President of the American Football Coaches Association.
 On November 16, 2009, Tomey announced he would be retiring at season's end.
 Tomey finished his final season as the Spartans head coach with a 2–10 record in 2009, bringing his head coaching record to 25–35 at San Jose State and 183–145–7 overall in college football.